Egoistically/ALAuto/README.md

 Check the [Wiki](https://github.com/Egoistically/ALAuto/wiki/Config.ini-and-Modules-explanation) for more information.
 It's my first time making one, don't mind me.

 ## Relevant information
-* It does not support multiple fleets, it only works when **one** fleet is selected.
-* CPU usage might spike when searching for enemies, if it bothers you comment lines 220 to 228 in utils.py.
+* CPU usage might spike a bit when searching for enemies and boss.
 * If you'd like to disable `oil limit` or `retreat after` set them to `0`.
 * If you wish to view a changelog, check the [commit history](https://github.com/Egoistically/ALAuto/commits/master).
 * If you'd like to help us during events to release an update faster you can check [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).